Naglfario/nanoFramework.Telegram.Bot/README.md

-So, you can paste it as string variable to your code, or you can add it to [managed resources](https://github.com/nanoframework/nanoFramework.ResourceManager) as text file and get it in code.
+So, you can paste it as string variable to your code, or you can add it to [managed resources](https://github.com/nanoframework/nanoFramework.ResourceManager) as text file and work with it as with string variable.
 I'll give you an example with managed resources:

 ```csharp